TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 *Note: The Argon2i is supported in PHP >= 7.2.0 and the Argon2id is supported in PHP >= 7.3.0 (for security reasons).

-&nbsp;&nbsp;&nbsp;&nbsp;This type of component has 3 public constant available:
+&nbsp;&nbsp;&nbsp;&nbsp;This type of component has 3 public constants available:
 ```php
 ALGORITHM_MAXIMUM_OUTPUT // maximum output length in bytes
 VERSION_I // Argon2i variation setting